vonglasow/atoum-documentation/source/en/option_cli.rst

 .. note::
-   Vous ne devez mettre qu'une seule fois chaque option.
-Dans le cas contraire, seule la dernière est prise en compte.
+   You must use once only each option.
+Otherwise, only the last one is take.

 .. code-block:: shell

-   # Ne test que MySecondTest.php
+   # Only test MySecondTest.php
    $ ./bin/atoum -f MyFirstTest.php -f MySecondTest.php

-   # Ne test que MyThirdTest.php et MyFourthTest.php
+   # Only test MyThirdTest.php and MyFourthTest.php
    $ ./bin/atoum -f MyFirstTest.php MySecondTest.php -f MyThirdTest.php MyFourthTest.php

 -bf <file> / --bootstrap-file <file>
 ************************************

-Cette option vous permet de spécifier le chemin vers le fichier de bootstrap.
+This option allows you to specify the path to the bootstrap file.

 .. code-block:: shell